Priyanshusingh25/everyAI/README.md

 📬 Contact
 Built with ❤️ by Priyanshu Singh
 Feel free to reach out with feedback, ideas, or just to say hi!

+Copyright (c) 2025 [Priyanshu Singh]

+All rights reserved.

+This source code is made publicly available for viewing only.
+You may not copy, reuse, modify, distribute, or use any part of this repository without explicit verbal or written permission.